Other Historic Medallions and Pendants

 Hammer and Anvil

-#2026; The symbolism of the Hammer and Anvil is widespread.
+#2036; The symbolism of the Hammer and Anvil is widespread.
 Here's a small Hammer and Anvil pendant done in the full round.
 It's about 1" tall including the suspension loop, and about 7/8" long.
-Done in silver, the price is $25, bronze is $12.

 Click here for an